 Alternative investments are mainly distributed through registered Dealing Representatives who belong to an Exempt Market Dealer.
 Russ Hafer and Sean Wilson are both registered with Exempt Market Dealer, Raintree Financial Solutions.

 Who is Raintree Financial Solutions and what is an Exempt Market Dealer?

 Raintree Financial Solutions is our Exempt Market Dealer.
 Raintree is responsible for reviewing and sourcing alternative investment products for its Private Wealth Advisors to distribute.
-Prior to being added to their product shelf, Raintree performs extensive due diligence and also may obtain third party due diligence reports before being made available to clients.
+Raintree performs extensive due diligence on all products before being added to their product shelf and made available to clients.